 - Winner of the 2019 AERA Division A (Administration) Outstanding Dissertation Award

 In my dissertation, I examine the formation and consequences of coworker support in cross-race and same-race interactions.
 I conducted a year-long, multi-site workplace ethnography across five schools with varying demographic compositions.
 This involved shadowing and interviewing more than 100 teachers, attending work events such as meetings and formal and informal teacher gatherings, and interviewing 18 school personnel.
 I compare how the demographic composition of faculty – primarily by teachers’ race, but also by their certification, age, and experience backgrounds –impacts processes of coworker support, and in turn, has consequences on teachers’ on-the-job attainment of human capital, resources for doing the work, and outcomes of job satisfaction and retention.
 Below are abstracts of two papers coming out of the dissertation project.

-Other working papers from the dissertation:
+Other project in progress from the dissertation:

 Resources and Constraints in Spaces outside the Technical Core: The Case of Hallway Management for Teachers (With Beth A. Bechky and Anne-Laure Fayard)